araffin/academic-kickstart/content/post/sac-massive-sim/index.md

 Back to our original topic, because of the way $\sigma$ is initialized, if the action space has large bounds (upper/lower bounds >> 1), PPO will almost never sample actions near the limits.
 In practice, the actions taken by PPO will even be far away from them.
-Now let's put the initial PPO action distribution into perspective with the Unitree A1 action space:
+Now, let's compare the initial PPO action distribution with the Unitree A1 action space:

 <img style="max-width:70%" src="./img/gaussian_large_bounds.svg"/>
 <p style="font-size: 14pt; text-align:center;">The same initial Gaussian distribution but with the perspective of the Unitree A1 action space $[-100, 100]$</p>